 In 2018, we recorded no impairment of joint ventures and associates during the year ended December 31, 2018.
-We recorded US\$110 million and US\$99 million of impairment related to associates and joint ventures during the year ended December 31, 2016, respectively, each in connection with the investment in Euroset.
+We recorded US\$110 million and US\$99 million of impairment related to associates and joint ventures during the year ended December 31, 2017 and year ended December 31, 2016, respectively, each in connection with the investment in Euroset.